-You ask him to write down his wife and children's names and discover that he mis-spells his wife's name.
+You ask him to write down his wife and children's names and discover that he misspells his son's name.
 You write this out for him and he copies it a few times until he can write it from memory.
-You write it on a spelling practice sheet for him and on the appropriate page in a personal dictionary note book.
+You write it on a spelling practice sheet (Section 5 page 19) for him and on the appropriate page in a personal dictionary note book.
+(Section 5, pages 18 and 28)

 He tells you about his business and you write down a few sentences.
 You work on this until he can recognise most of the words.
-You put these in the word envelope.
+You put these in the word bank envelope.